davidecavestro/123table/public/guide/mapper.md

-Though *123table* is not an ETL tool, it supports remapping fields to a different name or transforming the original value to a different one.
+Though *123table* is not an ETL tool, it supports remapping fields to a different name or transforming the original value to a different one in the written rows.

-This can be done defining a mapper, that is a list of mappings.
+This can be done defining a mapper, that is a list of field mappings, where each field mapping possibly specifies
+- the source field name
+- the target field name
-Each mapping possibly specifies the source field name, the target name, type and how the target value is computed given the original one.
+- the field type
+- how the target value is computed from the original one.

+You can easily pass a mapper to *123table* simply setting the env variable <code>MAPPER_FILE</code> to the path of a json file containing the mappings list.

 ## Mapper format

 The mapper is specified as a JSON list of objects.
 Each object supports the following properties:

 <dl>
 <dt>from</dt>
 <dd>
     Name of the source field
+    (Mandatory unless using <code>name</code>)
 </dd>
 <dt>to</dt>
 <dd>
-    Name of the target field
+    Name of the target field.
+    (Mandatory unless using <code>name</code>)
 </dd>
 <dt>name</dt>
 <dd>
     Common name for both source and target field.
     An alternative to <code>from</code>/<code>to</code> when
-    the name is the same but the value should be computed
+    the name is the same but the value should be computed.
 </dd>
 <dt>expr</dt>
 <dd>
-    A simple groovy expression (aka formula) deriving a value from the original one (available as <code>orig</code>).
+    A simple groovy expression (aka formula) deriving a value from the original one (available as variable <code>orig</code>).
     <br>
     i.e.
 <pre>